Proto-Celtic language: Present-stem formations

+These two inflectional categories can themselves be subdivided based on the means of derivation from a verb root via a combination of root ablaut grades and suffixes.
+These derivational classes include:

 Nasal-infix presents

 In Proto-Celtic, the Indo-European nasal infix presents split into two categories: ones originally derived from laryngeal-final roots (i.e. seṭ roots in Sanskrit), and ones that were not (i.e. from aniṭ roots).
 In seṭ verbs, the nasal appears at the end of the present stem, while in aniṭ-derived verbs the nasal was followed by a root-final stop (generally -g- in Old Irish).

+To aniṭ roots

 Aniṭ nasal infix verbs conjugated exactly like basic thematic verbs in the present tense.

+However, the origin of the invariant root vowel in -o- in *CewC- roots in Old Irish is unclear.
+Usually, it is held that the consonantism in these verbs was generalized in favour of the plural stem *CunC- in Old Irish.
+One would expect alternation between o in the 1st- and 3rd- person plural and -u- elsewhere in the present; but for both contexts Old Irish only attests -o-.

+The following verbs can be reconstructed in this class: